btcpayserver/blog/blog/_posts/btcpay-server-1-6-0.md

 ## Cloudflare tunnel support ☁️

-People running BTCPay Server locally on home-devices like Raspberry Pi, will be happy that we finally figured out a way to safely expose it to Cloudflare.
+People running BTCPay Server locally on home-devices like Raspberry Pi, will be happy that we finally figured out a way to safely expose it to your customers through  Cloudflare.

-Cloudflare can see or modify all of your traffic, as it acts as a middleman between the client's browser and your local server.
+Be aware that Cloudflare can see or modify all of your traffic, as it acts as a middleman between the client's browser and your local server.
 If you’re interested in learning how this works, check out our extensive doc on [this link](https://docs.btcpayserver.org/Docker/cloudflare-tunnel/).

 ## Plugins 🔌